IIIF/api/source/api/annex/registry/profiles/index.md

 ## Abstract
 {:.no_toc}
-This document describes the set of related behaviors that have been identified as useful to reference from the IIIF APIs.
-The services may be defined by the IIIF community, or outside of it.
+This is one of a number of [IIIF registries][registry-home].
+It lists a set of profile URIs that have been identified as useful for implementations, across the APIs.
+They may be defined by the IIIF community, or outside of it.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]